BrawnyVolt/Clever-Encounter-Builder/README.md

 # Clever-Encounter-Builder
 Self-contained encounter builder for DnD

 Hey there!
 This is my solution for keeping track of monster hp and stats.
+You only need to download either the <a href="https://github.com/BrawnyVolt/Clever-Encounter-Builder/blob/main/Clever%20Encounter%20Builder.html">Clever Encounter Builder</a> or it's <a href="https://github.com/BrawnyVolt/Clever-Encounter-Builder/blob/main/Clever%20Encounter%20Builder%20Mini.html">Mini Version</a>

 Usage: